MrBearTW/somewhere/Master.md

             - 先不要 [Computer Programming](https://www.niagaracollege.ca/media/program/programming/#courses)
                 - 2 Year Diploma
                 - This program is a PC-based program as several key software used in the program are not available for a Mac operating system.
-        - Southern Alberta Institute of Technology 聖力嘉學院
+        - Southern Alberta Institute of Technology 南亞伯達理工學院
             - OK [Software Development](https://www.sait.ca/programs-and-courses/diplomas/software-development)
                 - LENGTH: 2 Years
                 - CREDENTIAL: Diploma